-This famous legend of "The Children of Lir" tells of four royal children who were transformed into swans by their jealous stepmother, but who kept their ability to speak and sing so beautifully that anyone who heard them would listen in wonder.
-Their transformation lasted nine centuries and was only broken when a bell rang to tell of Saint Patrick bringing Christianity to Ireland.
+Saint Patrick features in many stories and legends here in Ireland.
+The well known legend "The Children of Lir" tells of four royal children.
+They were transformed into swans by their stepmother, Aoife, but they retained the ability to speak and sing so beautifully that anyone who heard them would stop and listen in wonder.
+Their transformation into swans lasted for nine centuries and was only broken when a bell rang out to tell of Saint Patrick arriving in Ireland.
 He baptised them and they then died peacefully in their human form.

 In a similar vein, Saint Patrick has been linked to the legend of Oisin, Niamh and Embarr, the Fairy Horse.
-Embarr was the horse of Manannan Mac Lir, the Celtic god of the sea.
-It carried Niamh across the sea from Tir Nan Og where she met Oisin, son of Fionn mac Cumhaill.
+Embarr was the magnificent, magical horse of Manannan Mac Lir, the Celtic god of the sea.
+Embarr could travel between worlds and carried Niamh across the sea from Tir Nan Og, the Land of Youth, where she met Oisin, son of Fionn mac Cumhaill.

 Oisin and Niamh fell in love and married.
 They returned to Tir Nan Og where they had a family together and for a long time they were happy.